nalibjchn/FaceAgingGANs/README.md

 </p>
 	 (2) Install 3rd-package dependencies of python (No need to install on Google Colab)

     In Snoic HPC cluster platform, a virtual environment has to be set up for running programmes by anaconda.
+    $conda create -n myenv python=3.6.8

 - 3rd-package dependencies of python=3.6.8